moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/ai-framework/evaluation/datasets/_index.md

 - Log In to LangSmith:
   - Visit the LangSmith website at `https://smith.langchain.com` and log in with your credentials.
 - Navigate to the Datasets Section:
-  - In the LangSmith dashboard, locate and click on the "Datasets and Experiments" section.
+  - In the LangSmith dashboard, locate and click on the "Datasets & Testing" section.
 - Upload the Dataset:
-  - Click on the “Upload Dataset” button.
+  - Click on the "+ New Dataset” button.
-  - Choose your `CSV` or `JSON` file and upload it.
+  - Choose your `CSV` file and upload it.
 Ensure you provide a meaningful name and description for your dataset.
 - Verify the Upload:
   - After uploading, verify that the dataset appears in your list of datasets and that the entries are correctly formatted.